Hillia (plant)

+Taxonomy

 Hillia was named by Nicolaus Jacquin in 1760.
 It was named for the English botanist John Hill (1716-1775).
 Jacquin named only one species, Hillia parasitica.
 It has been suggested that the specific epithet as well as the generic name might well be a reference to John Hill.

 Some authors have placed five of the species in a separate genus, Ravnia.
 A cladistic analysis of morphological characters found Ravnia to be embedded within Hillia.
 This hypothesis has not been tested with molecular data.

 The genera Hillia, Balmea, and Cosmibuena form a monophyletic group.
 Some authors have designated this group as the tribe Hillieae, but it might be embedded within another tribe, Hamelieae.

 Species

 The following species list may be incomplete or contain synonyms.